JWST NIRSpec spectroscopy of the triply-lensed $z = 10.17$ galaxy MACS0647$-$JD: Results and Discussion

 \subsection{Strong \CIIIdw\ emission}

 We detect strong emission of \CIIIdw\ (blended) with a line flux of $(3.1\pm0.6)\times10^{-18}$ erg s$^{-1}$ cm$^{-2}$ and rest-frame equivalent width 14$\pm3\,$\AA.
-Such high equivalent width \CIIIdw\ is associated with low metallicity galaxies experiencing an intense burst of star formation \citep{Rigby.2015}; it is predicted for BPASS models only when they include very recent star formation within the past Myr \citep{Jaskot2016}, consistent with our young age estimates \S\ref{sec:sed}.
+Such high equivalent width \CIIIdw\ is associated with low metallicity galaxies experiencing an intense burst of star formation \citep{Rigby2015}; it is predicted for BPASS models {\citep{Stanway2018}} only when they include very recent star formation within the past Myr \citep{Jaskot2016}, consistent with our young age estimates \S\ref{sec:sed}.
 We use the measured equivalent width as a metallicity diagnostic in \S\ref{sec:metallicity}.

 We note additional \CIIId\ emission appears to come from the B component, which is marginally spatially resolved in the 2D spectrum of JD2 in Obs 21 (Figure \ref{fig:spectra}).
-This would suggest a young age for B, or at least very recent star formation perhaps in addition to the older star formation and age (\about 100 Myr) estimated from the photometry.
+This would suggest a young age for B, or at least very recent star formation {within the past Myr} perhaps in addition to the older star formation and age (\about 100 Myr) estimated from the photometry.

-Strong \CIIId\ emission with high rest-frame equivalent widths of 10 -- 20$\,$\AA\ or more has been observed in $z \sim 0$ -- 6 galaxies, often associated with high observed or inferred \OIII+\Hbeta\ equivalent widths \about\ 1000\AA\ -- 2000\AA\ \citepeg{Stark2017,Berg2019,Hutchison2019,Mainali2020,Tang2021,Mingozzi2022, vanzella_ion2_2020, vanzella_sunrise_2023} or even higher than $2000\,$\AA\ \citep{Tang2023}.
+Strong \CIIId\ emission with high rest-frame equivalent widths of 10 -- 20$\,$\AA\ or more has been observed in $z \sim 0$ -- {8} galaxies, often associated with high observed or inferred \OIII+\Hbeta\ equivalent widths \about\ 1000\AA\ -- 2000\AA\ \citepeg{Stark2017,Berg2019,Hutchison2019,Mainali2020,Tang2021,Mingozzi2022, vanzella_ion2_2020, vanzella_sunrise_2023} or even higher than $2000\,$\AA\ \citep{Tang2023}.
 This is consistent with our expectation based on our extrapolated \OIII+\Hbeta\ flux (Table \ref{tab:ratio}), which roughly corresponds to an equivalent width \about\ 1000\AA, assuming the continuum flux at rest-frame \about 5000\AA\ is similar to what we measure out to \about 4500\AA.

 We do not detect the higher ionization species \CIVw.
 This combined with the strong \CIIId\ emission suggests that an AGN is likely not the driving ionizing source in this galaxy.
 Detections of strong \CIV\ are often associated with AGN activity \citepeg{Baskin2005,LeFevre2019}.
 However, young stellar populations can also drive stronger \CIV\ emission as well \citepeg{Mainali2017}.